Where Were the Disciples?

 None of the Gospel writers attempts a systematic account of the disciples' movements.
 However, there is sufficient evidence to form a picture of their probable whereabouts on the resurrection morning, and most of the apparent contradictions in the accounts of the resurrection morning are quite readily explained once this matter is resolved.

-After his denial, Peter left the high priest's house in tears (Mt 26:75 [Lk 23:62]).
-We aren't told where he went: but the message to the women on the resurrection morning, 'Go tell his disciples, and Peter,' (Mk 16:7) implies that he wasn’t with the other disciples.
+- After his denial, Peter left the high priest's house in tears (Mt 26:75 [Lk 23:62]).
+We aren't told where he went: but the message to the women on the resurrection morning, 'Go tell his disciples, and Peter,' (Mk 16:7) implies that he was avoiding the other disciples.

 - On the day of the crucifixion we are told that the disciples and many of the women watched from a distance (Lk 23:49); the only exception amongst the men being, apparently, John (Jn 19:26).
 But some of the women ventured closer and were subsequently watching when Jesus' body was laid in the tomb (Mt 27:61 [Mk 15:47, Lk 23:55]).
 These included Mary Magdalene and Mary mother of Joses (possibly also wife of Clophas).

-Some of the women, such as Mary Magdalene and Martha, probably returned to Bethany (it was their home, after all).
+- Some of the women, such as Mary Magdalene and Martha, probably returned to Bethany (it was their home, after all).
 John had apparently taken Jesus' mother Mary back 'to his own' (Jn.
 19:27).
-The expression here is idiomatic and normally means 'to his own home’, suggesting that John, or his family, did have a place where they could stay at Jerusalem.
+The expression here is idiomatic and normally means 'to his own home' - again suggesting that John, or his family, did have a place where they could stay at Jerusalem.